OneLiteFeatherNET/Microtus/CONTRIBUTING.md

 ### Method 1 - Fixup commits

-When your changes are not to complex, you can use the fixup commits to modify a patch.
+If your changes are not to complex, you can use the fixup commits to modify a patch.

 This method has the benefit of being able to compile to test your change without messing with your HEADs.